bartekkalinka/diagram-to-breadboard/README.md

 ## Development info

-It's possible to run conversion on JVM with debug output instead of the drawing:
+It's possible to run conversion on JVM with debug output instead of the drawing, with Main in `dtb/jvm/src/main/scala/pl/bka/dtb/Main.scala`:

     dtbJVM/run